MIPS Floating Point Architecture using PCSPIM

 syscall

-After running this program and entering 3.1415 as input.
-Make the register display for FP as HEX and note the value of sign (MSB), EXP (8-bit biased) and mantissa (23-bit with implicit 1).
-Fill the following:
+After running this program and entering 3.1415 as input, check the register display for the floating-point value in hexadecimal format.
+Take note of the value of the sign (MSB), exponent (8-bit biased), and mantissa (23-bit with implicit 1).
+Fill in the following information:

-Exercise 2: Procedure Call for a FP Program:
+Exercise 2: Procedure Call for a Floating-Point Program

-Write a MIPS code that asks for Fahrenheit temperature and returns the Celsius value which is printed on the console.
+Write a MIPS code that asks for a Fahrenheit temperature from the user and returns the Celsius equivalent, which is then printed on the console.
 The conversion formula is:

-Write a procedure (function) “T_Convert” for this temperature conversion.
-Fahrenheit value is to be passed into the function as single precision data and Celsius value is to be returned in single precision format.
-Remember to follow all the floating point procedure conventions mentioned in Part-1, Point-8 (a,b,c,d).
-Give the Celsius values for the following Fahrenheit values:
+Write a procedure (function) named T_Convert to handle this temperature conversion.
+The Fahrenheit value should be passed as single-precision data, and the Celsius value should be returned in single-precision format.
+Ensure you follow all the floating-point procedure conventions mentioned in Part 1, Point 9 (a, b, c, d).
+The Celsius values for the following Fahrenheit values should be printed:

 .data